-The greatest struggle in life is the struggle to accept, embrace and love ourselves, with all of our imperfections.
-To be 100 percent honest about who we are, how we feel and what we need going forward.
+The greatest struggle in life is the struggle to accept, embrace, and love ourselves, even with all of our imperfections.
+To be 100-percent honest about who we are, how we feel and what we need going forward.
 To stop discrediting ourselves for everything we aren’t, and start giving ourselves credit for everything we are.
 And to be aware that not everyone we love will agree with us every step of the way, and to be OK with it.

 We have to learn to be our own best friends, because sometimes we fall too easily into the trap of being our own worst enemies.
 We love the idea of others loving us, and we forget to love ourselves.